Ustilaginomycotina: Historic classification

-With the use of electron microscopy, Bauer et al. 1997 found two separates lines of the smut fungi, namely the Microbotryales (which is now moved to Puzziniomycotina) and the Ustilaginomycetes.
+With the use of electron microscopy, Bauer et al. 1997 found two separates lines of the smut fungi, namely the Microbotryales (which is now moved to Pucciniomycotina) and the Ustilaginomycetes.
 Within the Ustilaginomycetes they identified three lineages: the Entorrhizomycetidea, Ustilaginomycetidae and the Exobasidiomycetidae.

 Modern classification

 Ustilaginomycotina consists of both anamorphic yeast species and teleomorphic filamentous smuts.
 These two states can look very different and is not always easy to connect.
 The two different states has therefore produced different names on the same species.
 With the use of both morphological characters and molecular data, the subdivision is now reclassified and many of the species has been renamed by the 'One Fungus = One Name' principle.'